-At time of writing, this off-the-shelf kit will get to your door for $69.99 USD.
+At time of writing, this off-the-shelf kit will get to your door at a reasonable packaged price.
 You can easily spend half that cost just on machining the chassis plates yourself.
 You could alternatively individually purchase a standard Arduino board, and other modules, but you’d still have to figure how to mechanically and electrically link them together.
 The board designs may be open source and be a good EDA design exercise, but good luck getting the PCBs made for < $100 before you even add in the parts BOM.

 It went really well.
 The kit came with clear illustrated instructions which our 2nd grader and Kindergartner were able to follow along with just a little hand dexterity help from me for some of the tighter screw assemblies and finer connections.